 During the 1990's, he formed a dangerous partnership Marco Van Basten and Wim Kieft at Ajax.
 He would join PSV in 1986.
 For the national team, he was a part of the Golden Generation that won the European Championship in 1988.
 He played for Holland 42 times.

 RW/SS: Gaston Taument

-Taument spent majority of his career with Feyenoord, where he starred along side Regi Blinker.
+Taument played the vast majority of his 14-year professional career with Feyenoord, amassing Eredivisie totals of 204 games and 45 goals over the course of nine seasons., where he starred along side Regi Blinker.
+He earned 15 caps.
 He played for Holland at the WC in 1994 ands at Euro 1996.

 LW: Bryan Roy